minh711/note_ubuntu-setup/README.md

-# note_ubuntu-setup
+# 🎯 Ubuntu Setup Notes
-Notes for myself for how did I setup my Ubuntu
+> Notes for myself on how I set up my Ubuntu